epage/epage.github.io/blog/blog/toml-09.md

 we can better fulfill some of the needs that led to these other parsers but it took a lot of work to get there.
 Granted, we won't be "zero dependencies" but that is a proxy for other care abouts like compile times, binary size, web of trust, etc which were were either already doing well on or have improved with this release.

-It might not make sense for everyone to switch to `toml` but maybe we can collaborate on some of the lower level layers in [`toml_parse`], like the parser or even the lexer.
+It might not make sense for everyone to switch to `toml` but maybe we can collaborate on some of the lower level layers in [`toml_parser`], like the parser or even the lexer.

 [`DeTable`]: TODO
 [`DeInteger`]: TODO